Corionis/ELS/artifacts/document/comm.md

     collection data, generated dynamically
     4. -S the Publisher will import a local JSON collection file
     5. -t causes the Publisher to request the subscriber's -T targets file
-    6. -T the Publisher will import a location JSON targets file
+    6. -T the Publisher will import a site JSON targets file

  2. For the Subscriber (-r S):
     1. -p and -P are equivalent; the Subscriber only uses the key UUID to validate the connection